Malayalam aksharamala aka Malayalam alphabets

 • Malayalam Aksharamala boasts a unique blend of Dravidian and Brahmic influences

-• The Malayalam alphabet consists of 36 consonants and 15 vowels
+• The Malayalam alphabets consists of 36 consonants and 15 vowels

 • Malayalam script follows a complex syllabic structure, incorporating vowels, consonants, and modifiers.